Last Updated on January 14, 2022 by

 Did Mayweather Lose To Pacquiao?

 No!
-Floyd Mayweather won the boxing match against Pacquiao in May 2015.
+Floyd Mayweather won a boxing match against Pacquiao in May 2015.
 The match between these two fighters was regarded as the highest-grossing boxing event of all time.
 Besides, Mayweather remains the only fighter to achieve titles in eight weight categories.

 Final Word – Wrapping It Up!

-Like we said earlier, Manny Pacquiao and Floyd Mayweather Jr. will both go down as the greatest boxers of all time.
+As we said earlier, Manny Pacquiao and Floyd Mayweather Jr. will both go down as the greatest boxers of all time.
 But according to our review, Pacquiao is a better boxer than Mayweather.
-Mayweather may have a superior fighting record with (50-0, 27 KO’s) and has topped the Forbes list of Professional Boxers than Manny Pacquiao with just (62-7-2, 39 KOs).
+Mayweather may have a superior fighting record with (50-0, 27 KOs) and has topped the Forbes list of Professional Boxers than Manny Pacquiao with just (62-7-2, 39 KOs).
 We’ve reached the closing chapter of this informative article.
 We hope you were able to find good and reliable resources in your quest to know who is better between Pacquiao and Mayweather.
 If you have any questions or comments about the article topic, don’t hesitate to contact us.
 Thanks!